yasin-uzun/SINBAD/README.md

     You need to edit this file only once.
 -   `config.genome.R` : Sets the genomic information and paths to be used by SINBAD.
 You need to generate one for each organism.
-We provide the built-in configuration by hg38.
+We provide the built-in configuration for hg38 assembly.
 -   `config.project.R` : You need to configure this file for your project.